Planning Your Schedule

 From mid-July to early-August

 Once again, you will use the "Plan Ahead" feature in Banner’s Registration Self-Service system to plan for your remaining courses.
 When you log into Banner this time, however, you will see the courses you were pre-registered for so you can plan around them.
-Your final plan should only include the one or two additional units you need for the fall (do not add the courses you were pre-registered for).
+Your final plan should only include the one or two additional units you need for the fall (do not add the courses you were pre-registered for) plus one unit of WELL 100.
+You may save this plan with any title of your choosing.

 Need help with Banner?
 Check out these helpful resources from the Registrar’s website: